 Visiting areas are designed to cultivate a family atmosphere for family and friends of all ages.
 Visitors should dress and act accordingly.
 The following apparel is considered inappropriate and shall result in the denial of visits:

 All approved visitors must have in their possession a picture ID (valid state issued driver’s license or state issued ID card obtained through the Department of Motor Vehicles).
-All visitors 15 years of age and above must have a picture ID in order to visit an offender.
+All visitors 15 years of age and above must have a picture ID in order to visit an imprisoned person.

 Other accepted forms of picture ID include passports and military, law enforcement, college/university, or school identification.